Good Grief: A Way through the Holidays after a Loved One Dies

 As the seasons change and the leaves begin to fall, the atmosphere of UTA changes.
 It is different than the beginning of the semester, when students nervously try to find their classes in the summer heat.
 At the beginning of the semester, students are very willing to try new things, to take a flier, and to perhaps ask what you are doing and what your organization is about.
 They are eager to join organizations and make friends.

 In November, students are settled into a routine and are less willing to stop and chat, or to accept a flier advertising a Bible study.
-To/p>... [continue]
+To put it simply, they are comfortable.
+However, as followers of Jesus... [continue]

 UNT BSM Breaks ground for new building